 Livestock monitoring

 Here, the IoT allows the entire livestock environment to be constantly monitored.
-If any situation falls outside of a pre-set constraint, the user is forewarned by phone, text, or email.
-More than a few systems comprising some of an integrated monitoring system elements are now accessible commercially for swine, cattle, broiler, and milk production.
+If any situation falls outside a pre-set constraint, the user is forewarned by phone, text, or email.
+More than a few systems comprising some integrated monitoring system elements are now accessible commercially for swine, cattle, broiler, and milk production.

 RELATED ARTICLES :